 Getting Started with Writing

 So you’ve always wanted to write and have now decided to start.
-Or perhaps you’d never thought of writing but have recently been struck with a brilliant idea that you just have to express.
+Or perhaps you’d never thought of writing but have recently been struck by a brilliant idea that you just have to express.
 Either way, the question now is: how do I get started?

 Staring at that blank screen can be disheartening and it’s easy to be discouraged.
 The first thing you need to know is that there is no one rule book.
 Each writer is different and if you have the urge to write, you should follow that urge in the way that seems natural.
 Write whatever you feel like, whenever you feel like it.
 It doesn’t have to be perfect.
 In fact, one of the greatest joys you may discover is taking that scribbled idea, those one or two sentences that make sense to no one but you and refining them into something you want to share.